 The Idaho Principal Mentoring Project (IPMP): The IPMP is designed for early career principals in Idaho.
 This project is voluntary and will provide new to position principals multiple levels of support.
 The program hires highly distinguished principals and/or superintendents trained by the state to mentor school leaders.
 Principal mentors are assigned to principal mentees based on need and experience.
 Mentors coach leaders through the tasks of improvement with regular high-performance phone calls.
-Principal mentees to create a customized mentoring plan that focuses on developing the skills and dispositions in four critical areas of school leadership: interpersonal and facilitation skills, teacher observation and feedback, effective school-level practices and classroom-level practices, and using data to improve instruction.
+Principal mentors are provided with a toolkit of mentoring resources and work with mentees to create a customized mentoring plan that focuses on developing the skills and dispositions in four critical areas of school level leadership: interpersonal and facilitation skills, teacher observation and feedback, effective school-level practices and classroom-level practices, and using data to improve instruction.
 Data collected in July 2017 showed that 100% of IPMP participants indicated satisfaction with the program and that it directly impacts their work.
 Moving forward, IPMP participation will be required for new principals serving in schools identified for comprehensive support and improvement.